paigeplan/ios-decal-proj2-part2/README.md

 And that's it!
 If everything works at this point, you should be able to both see your classmates pictures and share your own.
 You've now made a working clone of Snapchat!

 ## Grading ##
-Though submissions are graded through Gradescope, you are encouraged to fork this repo and make commits to your own forked repository (especially if you are new to Git!).
-Instructions to do this can be found [here](https://help.github.com/articles/fork-a-repo/) (you can also ask a TA for help doing this!)
+Once you have finished, please submit your files to [Gradescope](https://gradescope.com/courses/5482).
+You will need to submit files EVEN if you are being checked off, since Gradescope does not support submission-less grading at the moment.
+We have enabled group submission for this assignment, so make sure to include your partner's name if you only worked on one computer.

 To submit, please upload your code to either GitHub or Bitbucket, and use the "Github" or "Bitbucket" submission feature on Gradescope (we've experienced the fewest amount of bugs with students who have submitted this way).
+Please check out the [slides in Lecture 3](http://iosdecal.com/Lectures/Lecture3.pdf) for step-by-step submission instructions if you're confused about how to do this (or ask a TA!)

-Alternatively you can submit your project as a zip folder.
-To do this please open your ios-decal-proj2-part2 folder in finder, and compress the contents inside (not the folder itself).
-This should generate a file, Archive.zip, that you can submit to Gradescope.
-Please test that you uploaded correctly by downloading your submission, and testing that downloaded version in Xcode.
+If you are unable to submit via GitHub you can submit your lab as a zip folder (**Note: there will a very good chance we will need to e-mail you asking you to re-submit due to Gradescope zip submission bugs**).
+To do this please open your ios-decal-proj2-part2 folder, and compress the contents inside (not the folder itself).
+This should generate a file, **Archive.zip**, that you can submit to Gradescope.